> Pentest vertical divider

 Pentest

-Pentesting - a vital tool for IT security
+Pentesting - a Vital IT Security Tool

 Reconnaissance Enumeration Documentation Exploitation Pentesting phases

-More information can also be found in the FAQ, which summarizes frequently asked questions about penetration testing.
+Additional information can also be found in the FAQ, which summarizes frequently asked questions about penetration testing.
 If there are still questions left, please do not hesitate to contact us.